CSA-OCP-GER/aad-identity-for-developers/challenge-4-oauth2-code-grant.md

 ## Summary

-This challenge showed how to create a new application in AAD and use the OAuth 2.0 Code Grant Flow to request token for accessing the Graph API.
+This challenge showed how to create a new application in AAD and use the OAuth 2.0 Code Grant Flow to request tokens for accessing the Graph API.
 The full process is described [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow).